aumsathwara/Visual_Answering_Question/README.md

 2. Pass an image and a corresponding question as input.
 3. The model will provide an answer based on the image content.

-## Acknowledgments

-- **PyTorch**: For providing the deep learning framework.
-- **Hugging Face**: For the BERT model and transformer-based architectures.
-- **Indiana University Chest X-rays Dataset**: For providing the dataset used for pretraining.
-- **VQA-RAD Dataset**: For fine-tuning the model on medical questions.

 ## License

 This project is licensed under the MIT License.